Jing1107/notes/notesCSS.md

   width: 100px;
 }

-## About flex box, when use flex box, text-align; float; clear and vertical-align will not working.
+## About flexbox, when use flex box, text-align; float; clear and vertical-align will not working.